 AFS-USA will coordinate and share your international travel with you.
 You will need to coordinate your own travel to the point of international departure.
-Your journey will begin in New York, where you’ll meet up with the rest of your group and travel with your Group Leader to Spain.
+Your journey will begin in New York, where you’ll meet up with the rest of your group and your AFS Group Leader, who will chaperone you throughout the program.
 When you arrive at the airport in Madrid, you’ll be greeted by staff from Baker Street International, AFS-USA’s partnering organization.
 Then you’ll take a short trip to Valladolid and meet your Spanish host family.
 You’ll attend a welcome party with your whole group and enjoy a traditional Spanish merienda (snack) together.
 As you’re surrounded by Spain’s fun-loving culture, you can absorb the sights, sounds, and smells of your new home for the next two weeks.

 Your Language Classes and Volunteer Projects